algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 The software must efficiently handle large datasets (e.g., 24 million nodes in USA-roads.csv).

 ## D. API Accessibility
-The REST API must run on an HTTP server accessible via localhost and support concurrent requests.
+The REST API must run on an HTTP server accessible via  localhost or public network and support concurrent requests.

 ## E. Data Format Compatibility
 The system shall ensure compatibility with CSV files and handle potential errors like missing or malformed data.